peterlasky/Rainbow_DQN/readme.md

-## Custom Rainbow DQN - User Guide
+## Vectorized Custom Rainbow DQN
 A highly flexible implementation for applying "rainbow DQN methods" to Atari 2600 games using `gymnasium's` vectorized environments.
 Currently `stable_baselines3` appears to have the most comprehensive package in the public domain, but I wanted to build some of them from the ground up to understand the implementations and fine tune various hyperparameters.
+I also wanted to explore speed tradeoffs with vectorization a 24-core processor.

 #### Set-up
 These steps build the environment as of October 2024, but the dependencies have been changing, so I haven't included an environment file.